 The outer layer is the light yellow, transparent hull, and it is the secret to popping corn.
 When intact, the hull is impervious to moisture—none will be released until the hull is breached.
 This will act as a pressure vessel during popping.

 Inside of the hull is the endosperm.
-The endosperm is comprised of a hard starch and a small amount of moisture (approximately 14%).
-As anyone who has bitten into an unpopped kernel knows, before popping the starchy center is rock hard.
+The endosperm is comprised of a hard starch and a small amount of moisture (approximately 14 percent).
+It is rock hard before it is popped, as you may have experienced by biting into an unpopped kernel (and possibly breaking a tooth).

 The Perfect Pop

 When the kernel is heated, the small amount of moisture trapped in the kernel turns to steam, which is pushed past the boiling point by the pressurized environment created by the hull.
 The pressurized heat gelatinizes the hard starch, turning it from rock solid to a very malleable form.

 As the kernel continues to heat, the pressure eventually exceeds the strength of the hull, at which point the hull ruptures.
 The pressurized steam within the kernel immediately expands and causes the gelatinized starch to puff in the process.
 As the steam escapes, the temperature of the starch quickly drops and allows it to once again take solid form.
 The result is a perfectly fluffy, popped kernel.

 In every batch of popcorn, there are always a few kernels that never pop or simply crack open without popping.
 There are several possible causes, but a few missing links in the popping formula are usually the cause.